PNNL-CompBio/bmdrc/docs/source/index.rst

 Welcome to bmdrc!
 #################

-*bmdrc* is a python package for fitting benchmark dose curves to dichotomous, proportional, and light photomotor response data.
+*bmdrc* is a python package for fitting benchmark dose curves to dichotomous, proportional, and larval photomotor response data.
 This package is a statistics toolkit which can be followed in 5 main steps: `1.
 Upload Class Options`_, `2.
 Preprocessing Options`_, `3.
 Filtering Options`_, `4.
 Model Fit Options`_, and `5.
 Output File Options`_.